Your Expert Guide: How to Explore Seville with Kids (2024)

 child in red tshirt at top of tree top adventure style space

 ➡️ Dos Hermanas – Their is a brand new playground space called Bárbol (at the end of 2023) – find it on the map as Parque de la Tirolina in Parque Forestal Dehesa Doña Maria.
-There is also a trampoline park called Costa Jump in the mall on the edge of town.
+Also in Dos Hermanas is a smaller playground where the main frame is a dinosaur.

 ➡️ Lagoh – this is the main shopping mall for the Sevilla region but it’s worth mentioning here because it has a great outdoor space for bigger kids that includes ziplines, climbing walls, a wave-surf centre, and even a sky diving simulator.
 There are little boats for kids on the small lake here.
 Inside there is a cinema, a trampoline centre, bowling alley.